Omkar-todase/Python-Projects/README.md

 # Python-Projects
 # Working on python
-I have been learning python and learned few basic strcutures that I have represented in here.
+I have been learning python and learned few basic strcutures that I have represented here.

 Project: 1
 In this project, I have retrived file from github and open that fasta file on jupyter notebook.